Beware of Scams!

 - Monitor your credit report.

-- Pay attention to news stories about big “hacks” or data breaches. e.g. If you see a news story that your automobile insurance company has just had a large data breach, contact your representative and ask what they are doing to resolve the issue (i.e. free credit monitoring).
+- Pay attention to news stories about big “hacks” or data breaches.
+For example, if you see a news story that your automobile insurance company has just had a large data breach, contact your representative and ask what they are doing to resolve the issue (i.e. free credit monitoring).
 If you are affected, change your passwords and answers to any security questions on other data sensitive accounts.

 Most importantly be careful and diligent when sharing your data.
-Trust is a good thing, but trust and verify is a better thing.
+Trust is a good thing, but when it comes to your personal information, always verify that the request is a legitimate one.